 by Frances Hardcastle

-The eyesore which was the derelict gents toilet area opposite Clevedon Pier is now taking on a new look soon thanks to Clevedon Civic Society.
+The eyesore which was the derelict gents toilet area opposite Clevedon Pier has now been transformed thanks to Clevedon Civic Society.

 The Society was delighted when the go-ahead for a total revamp of the toilet area was secured by Clevedon Town Council recently.
 Councillors voted to allocate up to £4,000 to match the Society's contribution towards a new seating area which is planned for the derelict toilets.